 It takes a bit less than 15 minutes to cook up a batch of this homemade pepper jelly.

-Once cooked, let the jelly sit and cool for a few minutes skim off any foam film that may form on top before pouring into the jars to seal them.
+Once cooked, let the jelly sit and cool for a few minutes skim off any foam film that may form on top; then ladle jam into the jars.
+Wipe rim before adding a new lid that will be used to seal them.

 The Canning Process for Jelly

-Fill the sterilized jars to 1/4 inch from the top.
+Fill the sterilized jars to 1/4 inch from the top of the jars with the hot jelly.
+Wipe rim.

-Place the flat seals on the jars.
+Use new lids and place the flat seals on the jars.
 Add the bands tightening the bands to just fingertip tight.
-Process for 10 minutes in boiling water.

-Carefully remove the jars.
-I like to place on a hand towel to let cool overnight.
+Carefully remove the hot jars.
+I like to place jars on a hand towel to let cool; usually overnight.

 You might notice that some of the bands have loosened up a bit, that is okay.
 DON’T be tempted to tighten the bands while the jars are hot.
 (If you do try and tighten the band, it could break the seal that has been formed between the container top and the rubber sea).
 Just let them cool down.